-This one's a natural for nature lovers.
-Keep the environment clean, learn and share knowledge with visitors, help research scientists and more.
+This one’s natural for nature lovers.
+Keep the environment clean, learn, and share knowledge with visitors, help research scientists, and more.
 A nice perk: volunteers with 250 hours of service get a free pass to all National Parks.

 Coaching a sports team, teaching literacy courses or running a committee will be an outstanding addition to your resume, under the category of leadership experience.
 Check your local YMCA for opportunities to work with both adults and children.

 Museums, Historic Sites, and Libraries

 If you’re interested in the arts or history, this is a great chance to acquire knowledge while helping out with administrative chores, public events, or designing/writing advertising materials.
 Once you’ve built up your knowledge, you could become a tour guide or event planner.

 Help seriously ill children’s wishes come true.
 Volunteer opportunities include wish granter, office worker, fundraiser, translator, speaker, or community event assistant.